burkestar/learning/golang.md

 - `$GOMODCACHE` for path to module cache
 - `$GOGC` for tuning garbage collector
 - Use `go env` to look up the value for these settings

-Conventions

-- Package names are lowercase with no under_scores or mixedCase.
-- Uppercase identifiers are exported (public) outside the package, whereas lowercase identifiers are private.
-- Use camelCase for multi-word identifiers
-- Error codes returned by functions `value, err := function()`